furrer-lab/abn/README.md

 pak::pkg_install("abn", dependencies=TRUE)
 ```

-`anb` has several dependencies that are not available on CRAN.
+`abn` has several dependencies that are not available on CRAN.
 This is why we rely on [pak](https://pak.r-lib.org/) for the installation and the [Prior to installing](#prior-to-installing) section should be followed through before installing `abn` from CRAN. [^1]

 [^1]: The `abn` package includes certain features, such as multiprocessing and integration with the `INLA` package, which are limited or available only on specific CRAN flavors.